 Regardless of your training needs KSTC, Inc. will customize training to your needs, your company culture, and your specific equipment and procedures.
 Whether you need workers trained to work with one specific chemical or trained to use the full array of fall protection or anything in between, KSTC, Inc. can assist you.
 If we cannot provide the training we are often able to find the right training provider to assist you with your training needs.

 This course is intended for workers in either construction or general industry.
-Workers will learn about electrical hazards in the workplace, working safely around energized equipment and lines, extension cord inspection and standards covering their repair, requirements for GFCI connections, and lockout/tagout procedures.
-This course does not cover electrical generation, high power transmission lines, or utility work.
+Workers will learn about electrical hazards in the workplace, working safely around energized equipment and lines, extension cord inspection and standards covering their repair, requirements for GFCI connections, and lockout/tag-out procedures.
+This course does not cover the electrical generation, high power transmission lines, or utility work.

-This course covers the portions of the powered industrial truck standards dealing with fork lift operations.
+This course covers the portions of the powered industrial truck standards dealing with forklift operations.
 Hazards, safe operation procedures, inspections, and operational performance requirements will be discussed.
-This training will not include the hands on performance evaluation of the operator.
+This training will not include the hands-on performance evaluation of the operator.

-This course is focuses on OSHA standards 1910.120(q) and 1926.65(q): Emergency response to hazardous substance releases.
-The curriculum is focused on the following topics required by OSHA for the technician level training: know how to implement the employer’s emergency response plan, know the classification, identification and verification of known and unknown materials by using field survey instruments and equipment, be able to function within an assigned role in the Incident Command System, know how to select and use proper specialized chemical personal protective equipment provided to the hazardous materials technician, understand hazard and risk assessment techniques, be able to perform advance control, containment, and/or confinement operations within the capabilities of the resources and personal protective equipment available with the unit, understand and implement decontamination procedures, understand termination procedures, and understand basic chemical and toxicological terminology and behavior.
+This course is focused on OSHA standards 1910.120(q) and 1926.65(q): Emergency response to hazardous substance releases.
+The curriculum is focused on the following topics required by OSHA for the technician level training: know how to implement the employer’s emergency response plan, know the classification, identification, and verification of known and unknown materials by using field survey instruments and equipment, be able to function within an assigned role in the Incident Command System, know how to select and use proper specialized chemical personal protective equipment provided to the hazardous materials technician, understand hazard and risk assessment techniques, be able to perform advance control, containment, and/or confinement operations within the capabilities of the resources and personal protective equipment available with the unit, understand and implement decontamination procedures, understand termination procedures, and understand the basic chemical and toxicological terminology and behavior.